-The Ford Bronco Through The Years: 59 Years Of Off-Road Excellence
+The Ford Bronco Through the Years: 59 Years of Off-Road Excellence

-(MENAFN- Dubai PR Network) Dubai, UAE, August 28, 2024 – Making its debut in 1965 as the world's first ever sports utility vehicle, the Ford Bronco captured the spirit of its time and forever secured its place in history.
+(MENAFN- Hill & Knowlton) Riyadh, KSA, August 28, 2024 – Making its debut in 1965 as the world’s first ever sports utility vehicle, the Ford Bronco captured the spirit of its time and forever secured its place in history.
 It was a tangible manifestation of the rise of leisure time and an increased desire for freedom, adventure, and outdoor exploration in the 1960s.

 Initially Codenamed Bronco and G.O.A.T.
 (Go Over All Terrain), this unique vehicle fulfilled aspirations by closing a gap in the market for a much-desired combination of rugged capabilities and comfort.
 In doing so, Ford designed a unique vehicle that combined key utility and sports features, delivering exceptional adaptability and a great on and off-road driving experience.